BlinkDL/RWKV-LM/README.md

 Training: https://github.com/BlinkDL/RWKV-LM/tree/main/RWKV-v2-RNN

 You will be training the "GPT" version because it's paralleziable and faster to train.
-I find RWKV-2 can extrapolate, so training with ctxLen 768 can work for ctxLen of 1000+.
+I find RWKV can extrapolate, so training with ctxLen 768 can work for ctxLen of 1000+.
 You can fine-tune the model with longer ctxLen and it can quickly adapt to longer ctxLens.

-**UPDATE: Search for "RWKV v2+" here and change RWKV-2 to PreLN to make it more stable.**
+**UPDATE: Search for "RWKV-3" here (which is using PreLN) to make it more stable.**

 Fine-tuning: see https://github.com/BlinkDL/RWKV-v2-RNN-Pile.